 However, if you live in other hardiness zones, you will likely be growing Rosemary as an annual.
 Avoid planting rosemary in the same spot year after year to prevent the build-up of any potential soil diseases.
 Rotate crops!

 Respect the roots

 Rosemary’s roots go deep, and they don’t appreciate being disturbed by plants with similarly deep root systems.

 Rosemary’s strong scent can deter pests, but make sure its companion plants don’t attract bugs that rosemary is susceptible to.

-Plants such as pumpkins, mint, basil, cucumbers, onions, garlic, fennel, and tomatoes should not be planted with rosemary.
-Their thirst for water and love for shade are in stark contrast to rosemary’s preference for sun-bathing and its drought-tolerance.
+Pumpkins, Mint, Basil, Cucumbers, Onions, Garlic, Fennel, and Tomatoes should not be planted with rosemary.
+Their thirst for water and love for shade are in stark contrast to Rosemary’s preference for sunbathing and its drought tolerance.

-Flowers such as lavender, sage, and thyme grow well with rosemary.
+Flowers such as Lavender, Calendulas, and Cosmos grow well with rosemary.
 They share similar growing conditions and also mutually benefit each other through pest deterrence.
-Marigolds and nasturtiums also pair well, as they can deter pests that might harm rosemary.
+Marigolds and Nasturtiums also pair well, as they can deter pests that might harm Rosemary.

-Note, while basil is a prolific grower, it loves water and does not pair with rosemary.
+Note, that while Basil is a prolific grower, it loves water and does not pair with Rosemary.

 Companion Plants for Rosemary to Make Your Plants Thrive

 When considering what to plant with Rosemary, use this list for what to plant together and what to avoid.
 Choosing the right companions for your Rosemary can transform your garden from a solitary stand of plants into a harmonious community, each contributing its own strengths for the collective good.